mfmotta/computer_vision_experiments_loss_functions_tests/README.md

 # A new loss function: Yukawa Potential Loss
+#
+We propose a new loss function for Image Embeddings of a Siamese network, which we call Yukawa Loss function.
+This new loss function leads to a slightly better performance on the test set, with ~ 1% improvement in accuracy, with respect to the Constrastive Loss for the MNIST data set.
+We quantify and qualify how the two loss functions separate positive and negative pairs of embeddings through distance measures and the t-SNE projection.
+#

 In *Dimensionality Reduction by Learning an Invariant Mapping* by Hadsell, Chopra, and LeCun, the authors propose a novel method for learning a "globally coherent non-linear function that maps the data evenly to the output manifold" (sic).